jinm81/fitness-tracker/README.md

-# fitness-tracker

-Description
+Workout Tracker
+Be sure to star my configuration repo so you can keep up to date on any daily progress!

+This is a workout tracker application.

+Heroku | Github
+Screenshot of application demo

+Table of Contents
+Installation
+Usage
+Technologies
+Contributing
+Installation

+Using npm:

+npm install
+Usage
-A fitness app that allows the user to view, create, and track daily workouts.
-The user is able to log multiple exercises in a given day and also go back and update the workout.
-The user is able to track the name, type, weight, sets, reps and duration of each exercise.
-Cardiovascular exercises show the distance traveled in miles
+This application is designed to allow a user to view, create, and track daily workouts.
+Multiple Exercises in a workout can be logged each day.
+The name, type, weight, sets, reps, distance traveled, duration of excercise, can also be logged.

+Technologies
+HTML, CSS, Bootstrap
+Javascript, jQuery
+MongoDB
+node.js, Express, Seqeulize, MySQL, dotenv, Passport, Bcrypt GitHub, Heroku